Fermi Surface Variation of Ce 4f-electrons in Hybridization Controlled Heavy-Fermion Systems

-Figures 2(a) and 2(b) [2(c) and 2(d)] are intensity plots of the off- and on-resonant ARPES spectra of CeCoGe$_{1.2}$Si$_{0.8}$ [CeCoSi$_{2}$] along a dashed line assigned in Fig. 1(a) and 1(c), respectively: remind that the off-spectra represent the band dispersion of conduction electrons and the on-spectra that of Ce 4$f$-electrons.
+Figures 2(a) and 2(b) [2(c) and 2(d)] are intensity plots of the off- and on-resonant ARPES spectra of CeCoGe$_{1.2}$Si$_{0.8}$ [CeCoSi$_{2}$] along a dashed line assigned in Fig. 1(a) and 1(c), respectively: remind that the off-spectra represent the band dispersion of conduction electrons and the on-spectra mainly do that of Ce 4$f$-electrons.
 In Ce 3$d$-4$f$ off-resonant ARPES spectra, we observe the nearly flat band around -1.2 eV and the steep band near $E_F$ even though feature is not clear.
-The former corresponds to mainly Co 3$d$ band as shown in angle-integrated photoemission (ARPES) of CeCoGe$_{2}$ and band calculation \cite{Im05,Yasui08pre}.
+The former corresponds to mainly Co 3$d$ band as shown in AIPES study of CeCoGe$_{2}$ and band calculation \cite{Im05,Yasui09}.
 The latter is the band composing the outside diamond-shaped FS in agreement with Ce 4$d$-4$f$ off-resonant ARPES results of CeCoGe$_{1.2}$Si$_{0.8}$ \cite{Im08}.
 In Ce 3$d$-4$f$ on-resonant ARPES spectra, the large enhancement of the spectral weight of Ce 4$f$-bands near $E_F$ are clearly observed where the conduction bands cross $E_F$.
 Such electronic structure comes from hybridization between a renormalized Ce 4$f$-band just above $E_F$ and conduction bands as in a periodic Anderson model (PAM) \cite{Im08}.
 Figures 2(e) and 2(f) show the momentum distribution curves (MDCs) at $E_F$ and the second derivative of them.
-We observe that the width of the peak in CeCoGe$_{1.2}$Si$_{0.8}$ is larger than that in CeCoSi$_{2}$ and seems to be not single peak at a glance.
-The second derivative of MDC shows the double peak at $k_{x(z)} \sim \pm 0.15 \textrm{ \AA}^{-1}$ in CeCoGe$_{1.2}$Si$_{0.8}$, while single peak at $k_{x(z)} \sim 0 \textrm{ \AA}^{-1}$ in CeCoSi$_{2}$.
-The peak positions are regarded to be the point where a band dispersion crosses $E_F$, namely, the Fermi vector ($k_F$) \cite{Yosh05}.
-Despite some ambiguity, in comparison between the FS topologies [Figs. 1(a) and 1(c)], we recognize that the one $k_F$ of CeCoSi$_{2}$ can be ascribed to the superposition of the two $k_F$s of CeCoGe$_{1.2}$Si$_{0.8}$.
+We observe that the peak width of CeCoGe$_{1.2}$Si$_{0.8}$ is larger than that of CeCoSi$_{2}$ and seems not to be a single peak.
+In general, the extreme values of the second derivative can be regarded as the Fermi vector ($k_F$) where a band dispersion crosses $E_F$ \cite{Yosh05}.
+We obtain the double extreme values of MCD at $k_{x(z)} \sim \pm 0.15 \textrm{ \AA}^{-1}$ in CeCoGe$_{1.2}$Si$_{0.8}$, while there is only single extreme value at $k_{x(z)} \sim 0 \textrm{ \AA}^{-1}$ in CeCoSi$_{2}$.
+In comparison between the FS topologies [Figs. 1(a) and 1(c)], we recognize that the one $k_F$ of CeCoSi$_{2}$ can be ascribed to the superposition of the two $k_F$s of CeCoGe$_{1.2}$Si$_{0.8}$.